data-umbrella/data-umbrella.github.io/_posts/2025-07-16-mukulika-numpy.md

 - [NumPy development](https://numpy.org/doc/stable/dev/index.html)
 - [Documentation as a way to build community](https://labs.quansight.org/blog/2020/03/documentation-as-a-way-to-build-community)
 - [NumPy community](https://numpy.org/contribute/) (link to <span style="background-color: #FFFFC5;">slack </span> is on this page)
-- videos: [NumPy playlist](https://www.youtube.com/playlist?list=PLBKcU7Ik-ir8OuaqsdemyJD5hqQJt-Tl6): these videos have examples of contributing to the NumPy documentation
+- [NumPy playlist](https://www.youtube.com/playlist?list=PLBKcU7Ik-ir8OuaqsdemyJD5hqQJt-Tl6): these videos have examples of contributing to the NumPy documentation

 ### Connect with the Speaker: Mukulika Pahari